HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 We find that 61% of cookies are set in a third-party context.
 Generally, third-party cookies can be used for online tracking and targeted advertising.
 For this reason, Google proposed to phase out all third-party cookies and introduce more privacy-friendly options to replace their functionality with the Privacy Sandbox.
 On the other hand, not all third-party cookies are used for online tracking.
 Browsers such as Chrome include a number of ways to limit the way that third-party cookies are used.
 For example, cookies that are partitioned (CHIPS) cannot be accessed across different top-level sites from the one the cookies are set on originally, which makes it impossible to track users across websites.
 Nonetheless, we find that the most prevalent partitioned cookies are set by domains related to advertising.
 Another example is the `SameSite` cookies attribute, which ensures that (first-party) cookies are not included in cross-site requests by default.
 Trackers can disable this setting by explicitly setting the value of the `SameSite` attribute to `None`.
 Therefore, in practice, we find that for 11% of observed first-party cookies, `SameSite` is set to `None`.
 Additionally, we observe that the most widely set third-party cookies are used for advertising and analytics, with Google being prevalent on the largest percentage of websites.
 First-party cookies can also be used to track recurring users.
 From our analysis, we conclude that the most prevalent first-party cookies are used for analytics.
 In theory, because of the same-origin policy, these cookies cannot be used for cross-site tracking.
 However, by using advanced tracking methods such as cookie syncing and CNAME tracking, trackers can bypass this limitation.
-We refer to the [privacy chapter](https://almanac.httparchive.org/en/2024/privacy) for more details on online tracking methods.
+We refer to the [Privacy](./privacy) chapter for more details on online tracking methods.

 Our results indicate both first-party and third-party tracking are common.
 We show that online tracking by means of cookies is still predominant on the web.